[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 After configuring, click "Test harness in playground" to return to the playground.

 5-2.
-Ask Questions to the Knowledge Base
+Ask the Knowledge Base a Question

-Please send the following.
+Send the following.

 25

 5-3.
-Try Adding Documents (Optional)
+Try Adding a Document (Optional)

 1. Open the rag-gw-datasource-* bucket in the S3 console and upload a text file

-2. Bedrock console → Left menu "Knowledge bases" → Open "RagGatewayKnowledgeBase"
+2. Bedrock console → Left menu "Knowledge Bases" → Open "RagGatewayKnowledgeBase"

 3. Select the data source and click the "Sync" button

 5-4.
-Try Other Tools in Gateway
+Try the Other Gateway Tools

 The AWS Knowledge MCP Server is a tool that can search AWS official documentation.
 Try sending the following.